cinthialandia/cinthialandia-blog/src/pages/blog/react-components.md

 When using a function component, we'll need the `useState` and `useEffect` hooks.

+For more information about lifecycles and functional components, [here](/blog/life-cyles-and-hooks/)

 #### Class components

 React components go through lifecycles of events, the most common on class components are: